ofc587a87/datasciencecoursera/Course 3 - Getting and cleaning data/CourseProject/README.md

 ---
   Author: David Luna
 ---
-# Data Sciente Specialization
+# Data Science Specialization
 ## Course 3 - Getting and cleaning data
-### Introduction: Course Project
+### Course Project

-This course project belongs to the 3er course  of the Data Science Speclization track from Coursera.
+This course project belongs to the 3er course of the Data Science Specialization track from Coursera.

-This projects ask to get some raw data, read and transformt itt, and return a tidy data set.
+This projects ask to read some raw data from a provided data set, transform it, and return a tidy data set.

 It follows these instructions: